 Luckily, you’ll benefit from a great rate no matter which account you open.
 The amounts given below reflect what your final balance could look like according to your initial deposit and term length.

 |Initial Deposit||13-Month CD||24-Month CD||60-Month CD|

 How The Piedmont Bank CDs Rates Compare to Other Banks’

 The Piedmont Bank CDs offer great rates across the board when you compare CD rates across various institutions.
 This allows you to grow your savings no matter which account you open.
-Based in Georgia, The Piedmont Bank competes well with SunTrust Bank, a regional bank with hundreds of branches in Georgia.
-The Piedmont Bank does offer more flexibility when opening a CD, though, with a minimum deposit requirement of $500 while SunTrust requires $2,000.
+Based in Georgia, The Piedmont Bank competes well with Truist Bank, formerly SunTrust and BB&T, a regional bank with hundreds of branches in Georgia.
+The Piedmont Bank does offer more flexibility when opening a CD, though, with a minimum deposit requirement of just $500.

 To open a CD account without a minimum deposit requirement, you can turn to Ally Bank.
 Ally operates entirely online so it doesn’t have the convenience that physical branches can provide.
 However, without the cost of branch upkeep, Ally gets to offer high-yield accounts without any minimum requirements.
 Ally also offers three kinds of CD account types, allowing you to raise your rate potentially or make penalty-free withdrawals.

 Compare The Piedmont Bank to Other Competitive Offers